gbagretsov/nodejs-todo-list/README.md

-# Node.js TODO List
+# TODO List
-A simple TODO list on Node.js
+A simple TODO list on Node.js and Angular